Prenuptial + Cohabitation Agreements

-If you’re preparing to marry or move in with your partner, the need to sign a cohabitation or prenuptial agreement beforehand will be far from your mind.
+If you’re preparing to marry, enter a civil partnership or move in with your partner, the need to sign a cohabitation or prenuptial agreement beforehand will be far from your mind.

-It might sound unromantic, but doesn’t it make sense to think about how you can protect yourself before committing to marriage or living together?
+It might sound unromantic, but doesn’t it make sense to think about how you can protect yourself before committing to marriage, a partnership or living together?
 Documenting how your assets will be split in the event of a separation is a smart, practical step that could save you significant time, money and stress.

 If you’re not married, it’s important to consider a cohabitation agreement as soon as you move in together.
 It sets out the terms on which you’ll live together and includes your property, assets and belongings.